MadameMalady/My-Waydroid-Manager/Contribution Guideline and Development Roadmap.md

        once I know enough to do so, and ditch the scripts entirely.
   - All GUI components need to be made with Gtk4, Libadwaita, and Python.
   - I am not a senior developer, please do not assume that I know everything.
+  - Please make sure that any changes made have some notes to explain what the function is and how it works, this will A, Help me learn, and B, help others know how the code works better!

 Things to be fixed, Finished, or implimented:

   - A correct 'Back' Button that destroys the currently open window while opening the previous

+  - Complete the 'Retrieve Registration Code' option to automate registering waydroid google play images

+  - Support for camera passthrough **This is a long-term goal and will likely take time to figure out

   - A better 'About' Button using Adw.AboutWindow
     ** Help with this is appreciated!